History of oil and gas in the Perth Basin

 Finding oil and gas is a bit like finding a needle in a haystack.
 In the early days only 1 in 10 wells drilled were successful.
 Since 2001 that rate has improved somewhat, partly due to 3D Seismic Survey Technology.

 The Perth Basin covers both land and sea, but it’s much easier to explore onshore than offshore.
-Only 52 wells have been drilled offshore, compared with 309 onshore.
-Of these, 75% are in the northern part of the basin.
+As of October 2020, only 62 wells have been drilled offshore, compared with 422 onshore.
+Of these, 97% are in the northern part of the basin.

-Nevertheless, after all that drilling Western Australia only ended up with around 20 commercial oil and gas fields, of which Dongara was by far the largest until the Waitsia gas field discovery was made in 2014.
+Nevertheless, after all that drilling Western Australia has only ended up with around 20 commercial oil and gas fields, of which Dongara was by far the largest until the Waitsia gas field discovery was made in 2014.

 A significant amount of gas has been extracted from the Perth Basin over the last 50 years but even so, the gas fields in the Mid West have only accounted for about 5% of Western Australia’s gas usage.